Chapter 11:

 Loyalty to the Kingdom

 The Kingdom of God is a real government, established by God with his Son Jesus christened as its King.
-Dan 7:14 says: "to him there were given rulership and dignity and kingdom, that the peoples, national groups and languages should all serve even him.
-His rulership is an indefinitely lasting rulership that will not pass away, and his kingdom one that will not be brought to ruin."
+Dan 7:14 says: “to him there were given rulership, honor, and a kingdom, that the peoples, nations, and language groups should all serve him.
+His rulership is an everlasting rulership that will not pass away, and his kingdom will not be destroyed.”

 Today we find the same conflict between God’s Kingdom and the governments of the world.
-Although most nations today advertise themselves as defenders of freedom and the oppressed, (yes, even Communist dictatorships say that) sometimes persons who are trying to be true to God and faithful to His Kingdom find themselves accused of subversion in courts of the world.
+Although most nations today advertise themselves as defenders of freedom and the oppressed (yes, even totalitarian dictatorships say that), sometimes persons who are trying to be true to God and faithful to His Kingdom find themselves accused of subversion in courts of the world.
 True Christians do not seek to overthrow present governments.
-But we do expose their faults, their limitations, even their wickedness, when we teach people to put faith instead in the perfect government of God.
+But we do teach people to put faith instead in the perfect government of God, which does expose their faults, their limitations, even their wickedness.
 Governments that demand total submission find this especially hard to accept.

-Jesus forewarns us: "look out for yourselves; people will deliver you up to local courts, and you will be. . . put on the stand before governors and kings for my sake."
-(Mark 13:9) This persecution is not always harmful; he added, ‘it will turn out for a witness to them.
+Jesus forewarns us: "look out for yourselves; people will hand you over to local courts, and you will be. . . put on the stand before governors and kings for my sake."
+(Mark 13:9) This persecution is not always harmful; he added, ‘it will result in your giving a witness to them.
 What you are to say will be given you by holy spirit; I will give you wisdom which your opposers will not be able to dispute.’
-(Luke 21:12-17) So Christians consider it a privilege to defend their obedience to God’s authority before worldly courts, and they have often had good results doing so.
+(Luke 21:12-19) So Christians consider it a privilege to defend their obedience to God’s authority before worldly courts, and they have often had good results doing so.

 The verses quoted above were part of Jesus’ prophecy of the last days.
 So as Christians today, we have to expect our obedience to God to put us at odds with the laws of men at times.
 Loyalty to the Kingdom requires us then to answer as did the apostles: "We must obey God as ruler rather than men."
 (Acts 5:29) Are you ready to take such a stand?